avnet-iotconnect/iotc-plug-and-play/README.md

 Plug and Play application.

 [The Plug and Play guide](GUIDE.md) will refer you to your board's Quickstart for the device setup and onboarding process if you do not wish to do those at this time, as it is a mandatory step for all supported boards.
+After that, the only remaining steps are template creation and sending the desired data from your application to a JSON buffer, both of which are very simple and also covered in the guide.

 # AWS Greengrass Demos Enablement